sketchy270/CP-SoundBoard/README.md

 # CP-SoundBoard
-Soundboard for Chat Pack podcast
+Soundboard for the Chat Pack podcast

+Follow the Pack on Twitter @chatpacklive and find the show on your favorite podcast platforms (incl.
+Spotify, Apple, Google, and more)!